delaramhamraz73/delaramhamraz73/README.md

-- 👋 Hi, I’m @delaramhamraz73
+- 👋 # Hi, I’m Delaram Hamraz

 - 👀 I’m interested in AI, Machine Learning, Deep Learning.
 Basicly the technology, I love it :)
 - 🌱 I’m currently working on how to use Hadoop
 - 💞️ I’m looking to collaborate on an AI project (to ease life).